codefog/contao-haste/README.md

     // First param is the form id
     // Second is either GET or POST
-    // Third is a closure that decides when your form is submitted
+    // Third is a callable that decides when your form is submitted
     $objForm = new \Haste\Form('someid', 'POST', function($haste) {
         return \Input::post('FORM_SUBMIT') === $haste->getFormId();
     });